KostasAndroulidakis/SIREN/README.md

 ### Actuator Modules

 **Servo.h / Servo.cpp** - Wrapper for the SG90 servo motor.
 Implements detach/attach pattern to avoid PWM interference with ultrasonic timing measurements.
-The Arduino's Timer1 is used by both the Servo library and pulseIn(), so we temporarily disable the servo during distance readings.
+The Arduino's Timer1 is shared between the Servo library and our Input Capture code, so we temporarily disable the servo during distance readings.

 **Alert.h / Alert.cpp** - Manages the LED and buzzer alert system.
 Implements three zones: